 These thoughtful questions to ask in a relationship are tools that can repair what silence has broken, strengthen love, rebuild trust, and restore the intimacy essential for a healthy partnership.
 This isn’t an interrogation — it’s a rediscovery.
 Every meaningful question is a step toward a deeper connection.

 The right questions can rebuild your connection, but sometimes you need more support.
-An AI Therapist can offer valuable guidance for deeper challenges.
+An AI for Mental Health can offer valuable guidance for deeper challenges.

 Why Asking the Right Questions Matters